Exit-intent overlays are effective tactics for building subscriber lists. Incentivize signups, capture addresses, and target specific users.

 4 Reasons exit-intent overlays are the best list-building tool on the web

 Customers need a good reason to sign up for your email list, and exit-intent overlays are fertile ground for providing this incentive.

 Busted Tees uses an immediate discount as incentive in the example below.

 The incentive you offer can take many forms.
 Here’s another example from CopyHackers, which incentivizes the email signup with the promise of valuable, free information that marketers can use to improve their business.

-2. Exit overlays are big and bold—but not intrusive
+2. Exit-intent overlays are big and bold—but not intrusive

 Exit overlays have much better visibility than traditional signup widgets.

 When an exit overlay activates, it dims out the rest of the window to maximize contrast and visibility, as per the example from The Chive below.

 That said, exit overlays are not intrusive in the way old school pop-ups were:

 - They don’t disable or inhibit the functionality of the navigation bar